consbio/mbtileserver/README.md

 ### Reload

-mbtileserver supports graceful reload (without interrupting any in-progress requests).
-Reload the server by sending it a `HUP` signal:
+mbtileserver optionally supports graceful reload (without interrupting any in-progress requests).
+This functionality must be enabled with the `--enable-reload` flag.
+When enabled, the server can be reloaded by sending it a `HUP` signal:

 ```
 $ kill -HUP <pid>